ikb-a/systematicity-gap-in-vqa/README.md

 ## Download the CLEVR-HOPE dataset

-The CLEVR-HOPE dataset is coming to Hugging Face soon!
+The CLEVR-HOPE dataset is available on [Hugging Face](https://huggingface.co/datasets/user9000/CLEVR-HOPE).
 A more compact, 350GB version of CLEVR-HOPE can be downloaded from [the internet archive](https://archive.org/details/CLEVR-HOPE).

 ## Data generation code